 Funds Roll-Over

-In 2023, the unspent eTRM budget will “roll-over” to 2024.
-In subsequent years, unspent eTRM and Cal TF budget will “roll-over” through 2027.
+With the approval of the Cal TF Funders, unspent funds can “roll-over” to the next calendar year, and funds can be “fungible” between Cal TF and eTRM activities.

 Cal TF and eTRM Fungibility

-For 2023, Cal TF and eTRM funds are not fungible.
-Thereafter, they are.
-In addition to stability, fungibility between the Cal TF and eTRM implementation budgets is important to maintaining stable staffing levels and respond to evolving and emerging stakeholder needs and priorities.
-Key Stakeholder needs vary from year to year depending upon the focus of the business plan.
-To adapt to changing needs, the ability to shift funds between the core elements of the contract is required.
+With the approval of the Cal TF Funders,

 Supplemental Funding

-Supplemental business plan elements where additional funding is required have been identified in blue.
+Supplemental business plan elements where additional funding may be required have been identified in blue.
 Supplemental funding may be funded by some or all current funders, and/or new funders who may or may not currently be PAC members.
 The current contract structure allows for separate funding mechanisms to exist.

 Cal TF Staff will prepare a budget and specific tasks for all Supplemental funding requests.